capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 if the skill is functioning.
 If you receive an error, investigate the CloudWatch logs and diagnose accordingly.

 **There is currently a bug in the Alexa simulator, which will cause this skill to fail.
-To counter this, write a request in written English, copy the corresponding JSON request and then re-send that, as a temporary workaround.**
+To counter this, write a request in written English, copy the corresponding JSON request and then re-send that, as a temporary workaround.
+This should be fixed shortly by Amazon directly.**

 ## Additional Requirements